oribella/oribella/packages/framework/README.md

 *Oribella* has already a set of gestures which is **Tap**, **DoubleTap**, **Longtap**, **Swipe**, **LongtapSwipe**, **Pinch** and **Rotate**.

 These are well known and well defined gestures that should make sense to you.
-They are implemented as "there can only be one winning" gesture.
-That means if you have all defined and you make a gesture you should only get the `end` event for one of them.
-The rest are cancelled.